Croatia: Deadly earthquake causes huge damage | DW | 29.12.2020

 The tremor was felt in Zagreb, some 50 kilometers from the epicenter, where panicked residents ran into the streets.
 Several deaths have been reported, and Slovenia's nuclear power plant has been shut as a precaution.

-A powerful 6.4 magnitude earthquake rocked central Croatia on Tuesday, killing at least five people and leaving more than 20 others injured, officials said.
+A powerful 6.4 magnitude earthquake rocked central Croatia on Tuesday, killing at least six people and leaving more than 20 others injured, officials said.

 The quake struck at around 1130 GMT near the town of Petrinja, around 50 kilometers (30 miles) south of the capital, Zagreb, according to the United States Geological Survey.